» Upgrading From Terraform Enterprise (Legacy)

 - In the "Workspace Name" field, enter the new name of the workspace, which should usually be the same as the old environment name.

-- Choose the same VCS provider and repository as the old environment, or choose "None" if you plan to push configurations via the API.
+- Choose the same VCS provider and repository as the old environment, or choose "None" if you plan to push configurations via the API or with the optional TFE CLI tool.

 After filling the fields, click the "Create Workspace" button.